The Nuremberg Christmas Market is Germany’s most famous and one of it’s most traditional markets.

 Besides the regular market there’s also an international one with 14 of Nuremberg’s sister cities.
 Cities are represented from Nicaragua, Czech Republic, Italy, and from all over the world.
 My favorite was the Cuba stand where we were treated to an impromptu salsa demonstration!
 Any guesses which city/country this wooden booth belonged to?…

 Christkind was the traditional giver of gifts.
 Not surprisingly children love meeting the Christkind.
 I had the opportunity to meet her as well and she was lovely.
 Maybe we’ll even be BFFs.
 Then again, she might be kinda busy at this time of the year.
 The Christkind first appeared at the Nuremberg Christmas Market in the 1930s.
 She now appears at other markets throughout Germany as well.
 Children can visit her every afternoon at Hans‑Sachs Platz at 2.30 (arriving on the main market square at 3 o’clock).

 The Prune People are some of Nuremberg’s most famous residents and can be found going about their daily life.
 Locals have a saying “If you want someone in your life who doesn’t cause you any trouble, get a prune person!”
 Good advice!
 Prune people are for sale at many vendors.

 This is one of only a few in Germany.
 Even as an adult I loved it.
 There are rides including an old-fashioned carousel and it’s even interactive!
 Children can make candles or decorate Nuremberg’s famous gingerbread cookies!

 Eat What is Quite Possibly the World’s Best Gingerbread

 Nuremberg has a long-standing history with gingerbread.
-You can read about it at A Medieval Treat from the Nuremberg Christmas Market.
+You can read about it at A Medieval Treat from Nuremberg.
 It’s such an interesting story that I wrote a whole post on it.